-You've been focused on your teen.
+You've been watching your teenager.

 Your real work doesn't start with them.
 It starts with you.